acfatah/bun-hono-rest-api/README.md

 then open http://localhost:3000.

 > !IMPORTANT
-> You need to run `bun db:init` for the first time to generate drizzle files,
+> You need to run `bun db:generate` for the first time to generate drizzle files,
 > assuming you already have the schema files.